 Official Nurses training program at Hope Medical Center

-Hope started to treat patients in September 2003 with only one medical professional among the staff.
+Hope started to treat patients in September 2003.